thenexthub/Codira/docs/ErrorHandling.md

 specific use cases (e.g. handling a specific call differently within a context that otherwise allows propagation).

-As such, the Swift standard library should provide a standard Rust-like `Result<T>` enum, along with API for working with it, e.g.:
+As such, the Codira standard library should provide a standard Rust-like `Result<T>` enum, along with API for working with it, e.g.:

 -   A function to evaluate an error-producing closure and capture the